ldijkman/Arduino_Plant_Watering_System/README.md

 with a header on line 1 wich describes the fields

-wich van be viewed in spreadsheat editor
+wich can be viewed in spreadsheat editor

 Or